NVIDIA/framework-reproducibility/README.md

           embeddings.dtype) @ embeddings
       ```

-      Note that the backward (and forward) functionality of `tf.gather` is
+      Note that the backward (and forward) functionality of `tf.gather` itself
-      deterministic.
-The backprop for `tfa.image.dense_image_warp` may introduce
+      _is_ deterministic.
+The backprop for `tfa.image.dense_image_warp` may
-      truly random noise because it also uses the nondeterministic segment sum
+      introduce truly random noise because it also uses the nondeterministic
-      functionality.
+      segment sum functionality.
 See
       [Issue 39751](https://github.com/tensorflow/tensorflow/issues/39751).
 A
       patch that will make the segment sum ops function deterministically is in
       development.